SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 In Year 8 identified students are selected to study Achievement First instead of learning English and an additional language.

-In Year 9, some students study additional literacy and study skills and one language instead of learning two additional languages.
+In Year 9, some students study additional literacy and study skills instead of learning twoadditional languages.

 It is recognised that there are many students who underachieve as a result of Specific Learning Difficulties, which may affect their achievement wholly or in part.
 Such students are identified across the ability range.
 Account is taken of these difficulties when teaching sets are organised.
 Such students receive support for their needs through Individualised Learning Programmes or intervention programmes delivered to students with similar needs in small groups.
 These programmes take place during morning registration and period 6 after school so that students do not miss their lessons.

-At KS4 every effort is made to ensure that those with SEND continue to access a full curriculum and to obtain recognised qualifications.
+Every effort is made to ensure that those with SEND continue to access a full curriculum and to obtain recognised qualifications.
 Such provision is constantly monitored and reviewed in order to meet Student, Community and National need.
-Some students opt to study one less GCSE to enable them to have time for support with their other subjects and work on meeting their additional needs.
+A small number of identified students study one less GCSE to enable them to have time for support with their other subjects and work on meeting their additional needs.
 In order to maximise attainment in external examinations, we liaise regularly with examination boards to implement appropriate access arrangements.
 Students with literacy difficulties or specific learning difficulties are offered an assessment towards the end of year 9 to see if they meet the exam boards’ criteria for access arrangements in their exams.

 4. How will both you and I know how my child is doing and how will you help me to support my child’s learning?